aduvoisin13/City-Defense/GameDesignDoc.md

 ![game_duvoisin](userinterface.JPG "User Interface")

 The UI is simple and intuitive:
+  + On the left, the game will be displayed.
+The UI will be to the right of the game.
-  + On the title screen, there will be three buttons: Start, Controls, and Quit.
+  + At the top, there will be a menu with three buttons: Start, Pause, and Quit.
     * Start: Starts the game.
+Switches to 'Restart' once the game has begun.
+Only begins the game if a name is entered.
-    * Controls: Goes to the Controls Screen.
+    * Pause: Pauses the game.
     * Quit: Quits the game.
-  + The Controls Screen contains a description of the controls, along with a Back button that returns you to the Main Menu.
-  + When the Start button is pressed, the user is prompted to enter his/her name.
-The game begins when the Start Game button is pressed.
+  + Below the menu, the user will be able to enter his name before the game starts.
+After the game begins for the first time, the name cannot be changed, and will remain displayed.
-  + Once the game has started, the user interface consists of two buttons: Pause (P) and Quit.
-    * Pause (P): Pauses the game.
-Can also press P to pause.
-    * Quit: Quits the game.
-  + In addition, in the HUD for the game, vital information is displayed: User, Score, Combo, Level, and Lives.
+  + Below the user's name, the vital HUD information will be displayed: Combo, Score, Lives, and Level.
     * Self-explainatory.
-  + Once the user loses the game (as it will eventually speed up to the point where it is humanly impossible to continue playing), the Game Over screen will appear, and will display the player's name and final score along with two buttons: Main Menu and Quit.
-    * Main Menu: Returns the user to the Main Menu.
+  + Once the user loses the game (as it will eventually speed up to the point where it is humanly impossible to continue playing), a small 'Game Over' message will appear.
+The user's score will remain displayed in the HUD, if the player wishes to see what his final score is.
+Just as with any other point in the game, the menu buttons will be available to Restart or Quit the game.
-    * Quit: Quits the game.